 At the end of the period of approval, courses and subjects are revalidated, generally in groupings of cognate provision (Revalidation).

 Special arrangements may be made to streamline the revalidation of courses which carry professional, statutory or regulatory body recognition or approval.
-A joint meeting is held wherever possible.
+A joint meeting may be held.

 University provision: Approval for Planning

 The Faculty submits an outline proposal for a new or substantially revised course or undergraduate subject strand using form CA1 (CMS) to the Academic Planning Advisory Group (APAG).
 This should include an outline business case (resourcing plan) and proposals for fully online courses should be accompanied by a Digital Learning Resource Agreement made with the Access, Digital and Distributed Learning department.
 (Where a new course derives substantially from existing provision, an evaluation panel may not be required - see CA1 supplement.)